ioseb/URoute/index.md

 # What is URoute?

-URoute is a light-weight HTTP Routing library for PHP.
-It is optimized for quick development of robust, standards-compliant RESTful web-services.
+URoute is a swiss-army tool for developing RESTful HTTP APIs in PHP.
+It's a lightweight library that has a single purpose: free API developers from the boilerplate of handling HTTP requests and implementing REST.

+You can think of it as equivalent of Sinatra (Ruby) or Express.js (Javascript) for PHP, if you will.

 # Quick Introduction